m9sweeper/m9sweeper/README.md

 ## :warning: License

-Distributed under the no License.
+Distributed under the Apache License v2.
 See LICENSE.txt for more information.

 <!-- Contact -->